Influencer Marketing 101

 Gather and Document Your Influencers’ Contact Information

-After you pick your database platform, it's time to start filling out details.
+After you pick your preferred database platform, it's time to start filling out details.

-If you're already running influencer campaigns or researching creators, you should pull the information you've collected into your database document.
+Let's assume you're already running influencer campaigns or researching creators.
+If so, you should pull the information you've collected into your database document.

 Creating sections for the details above keeps your research and outreach processes organized.
 This will also cut down on errors like duplicate contacts.